cloud66/help-old/api.md

 ## Account [/accounts/{id}]
-Get information of an Account
+Get information about an account.

 - Scope: _users_